| CloserLook > John > John 18:1-40 |

 Jesus’

-up thy sword into the sheath: the cup which my Father hath given me, shall I
+thy sword into the sheath: the cup which my Father hath given me, shall I not

 And

-Peter had never been very good at following his Master’s lead.
+Peter had never been good at following his Master’s lead.

 On

-that very evening, he had objected to Jesus’ attempts to wash his feet.
+that very evening, he had objected to Jesus’ attempt to wash his feet.

 He